-It largely depends upon the school the student is applying to.
+It largely depends upon the school where the student applies.
 Many institutions will give grant aid to all students regardless of their citizenship status, and will give more aid to students who don’t qualify for federal aid.
-For example, Skidmore college awards on average $56,600 to international students, while Yale University awards on average $55,862.
+For example, Skidmore College awards $56,600 on average to international students, while Yale University awards $55,862 on average.

-However, it is true that many schools who do offer financial aid to international students don’t offer very much, and the aid they do offer is fairly competitive.
-Tufts University explains this on its financial aid website, saying that, “because Tufts relies on federally-subsidized funds for which international students do not qualify, the university must draw on limited institutional resources (primarily grants) when aiding international students”.
+However, many schools that do offer financial aid to international students don’t offer very much, and the aid they do offer is fairly competitive.
+Tufts University explains this on its financial aid website.
+It reads, “Because Tufts relies on federally-subsidized funds for which international students do not qualify, the university must draw on limited institutional resources (primarily grants) when aiding international students.”

 Some banks offer loans for international students.
 International Education Financial Aid (IEFA) is a resource for international students wishing to study in the United States that compiles loan options.
 While many of these options require a cosigner who is a US citizen or resident, there are options that don’t require the student to have any previous connection with the United States.

-Independent Scholarships are also an option: International Student has a scholarship search engine for international students to find scholarships that they are eligible for and that they can apply for.
+Independent scholarships are also an option: International Student has a scholarship search engine for international students to find scholarships for which they are eligible to apply.
 While scholarships aren’t a guaranteed source of aid, they can be, especially if a student takes the time to apply for as many as possible.

 For Undocumented Students

-Undocumented students, even those with DACA or Dreamers, are not eligible for federal financial aid.
+Undocumented students are not eligible for federal financial aid.
+This includes those in DACA.
 For undocumented students hoping to receive aid in college, the state that the future university is in is key.
 University of the People compiled a list of states that offer in-state tuition to undocumented students, where undocumented students who currently reside in the state can receive reduced tuition meant for residents of that state.
-Additionally, six of these states offer state financial aid to undocumented students as well: California, Minnesota, New Mexico, Oregon, Texas and Washington state.
+Additionally, six of these states offer state financial aid to undocumented students: California, Minnesota, New Mexico, Oregon, Texas and Washington state.